Recently asked questions relating to Atom Bank transfer of equity

 Transfer of Equity Conveyancing for Leasehold titles

-If your property is leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
-If such conditions are not complied with you may be in breach of the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
+If such conditions are not strictly observed you may be in breach of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance